fizashaikh/git_hooks/README.md

 1. Enable git templates:
     ```
-    git config --global init.templatedir '~/git_hooks'
+    git config --global core.hooksPath '~/git_hooks'
     ```

-    This tells git to copy everything in `~/git-hooks` to your per-project `.git/` directory when you run `git init`
+    By default Git will look for your hooks in the `$GIT_DIR/hooks` directory.
+Set this to different path, e.g. `~/git-hooks/', and Git will try to find your hooks in that directory, e.g. `~/git-hooks/prepare-commit-msg` instead of in `$GIT_DIR/hooks/prepare-commit-msg`.

 2. Write your hooks in `~/.git-hooks/`

 3. Make sure the hook is executable.
     ```
-    chmod a+x ~/.git-templates/hooks/prepare-commit-msg
+    chmod a+x ~/git-hooks/prepare-commit-msg
     ```

+Point 4 may not be needed anymore

 4. Re-initialize git in each existing repo you'd like to use this in:
     ```